-- 1. Fold down the 2nd row seat. - 2.
-Pull the handle up to release the seat from the floor.
+1. Fold down the 2nd row seat.

+2. Pull the handle all the way down until the seat releases from the floor and folds away.

-- 3. To return the seat to a seating position, flip the seat into the upright position. - 4.
-Make sure the seat is latched to the floor.
+3. To return the seat to a seating position, flip the seat into the upright position.

+4. Make sure the seat is latched to the floor.
-To exit the 3rd row seat:

-- 1. Fold down the 2nd row seat. - 2.
-Pull the red access control lever up releasing the seat from the floor and rotate the seat up towards the front seat.
+To exit the 3rd row seat, pull the red access control lever up releasing the seat from the floor and rotate the seat up towards the front seat.